openafsfoundation/openafsfoundation.org/users/lists/index.md

 ## OpenAFS Mailing Lists ##

+We apologize: this page is still under construction.
+The following comments indicate future content:

-Compile one-sentence descriptions, plus links, of mailing lists, thereby giving a complete and concise overview of what is out there.
-Much should be re-usable from OpenAFS.org.
+Compile one-sentence descriptions of existing mailing lists.
+Link to each list.
+This gives a complete and concise overview of what is out there in terms of lists.
+Much should be re-usable from "Mailing lists" page at OpenAFS.org.

 Add instructions how one could request a new mailing list and where to submit a proposal for it.